BestTimesToVisit.com Logo

 activity

-Drift along the tranquil upper Zambezi as the African sun dips below the horizon, casting a warm glow over the water.
-Keep an eye out for hippos surfacing, crocodiles basking on the banks, and a symphony of birdlife, all while enjoying sundowner cocktails and canapés.
+Drift along the mighty Zambezi as the sun dips below the horizon, painting the sky in fiery hues.
+Keep an eye out for hippos surfacing, crocodiles basking on the banks, and a symphony of birdlife.
+Many cruises offer drinks and snacks, turning a simple boat ride into a luxurious wildlife viewing experience.

 food